qqvers/DungeonsAndExiles/README.md

 Dungeons and Exiles is an ASP.NET Core Web API project designed to manage the backend of the Dungeons and Exiles browser game.
 The project is built on .NET platform version 6.0.

+## Frontend

+You can access frontend code for this project [here](https://github.com/qqvers/DungeonsAndExiles-frontend).

 ## Swagger API Documentation

 You can access the Swagger API documentation for this project [here](https://dungeons-and-exiles-swagger.vercel.app/).